PLSysSec/usenix_login_rlbox/login.md

 Firefox developers and security engineers are using RLBox for media decoding, spell checking, even speech synthesis.
 Similar opportunities exist in many other application domains.
-For example, secure messaging apps (e.g., Signal, WhatsApp, and iMessage), servers and runtimes (e.g., Apache and Node.js,), and enterprise tools (e.g., Zoom, Slack, and VS Code) also rely on third party libraries for various tasks---from media rendering, to parsing network protocols like HTTP, to image processing (e.g., to blur faces), spell checking, and automated text completion.
+For example, secure messaging apps (e.g., Signal, WhatsApp, and iMessage), servers and runtimes (e.g., Apache and Node.js), and enterprise tools (e.g., Zoom, Slack, and VS Code) also rely on third party libraries for various tasks---from media rendering, to parsing network protocols like HTTP, image processing (e.g., to blur faces), spell checking, and automated text completion.

-Recent advances in the compiler and processor architecture space have made efficient in-process isolation increasingly practical in a wide range of use cases.
-However, to make library sandboxing a goto tool in more software engineering environments, an essential missing element has been a common framework support to make it easy to sandbox libraries in a manner that is secure, i.e., by correctly enforcing a secure interface between the now untrusted library and the library consumer, efficient i.e., that minimizes changes to the library and consuming application, and efficient i.e., able to isolate library code and share data across the library boundry with minimal added overhead.
+Recent advances in compiler and processor architecture space have made efficient in-process isolation increasingly practical in a wide range of use cases.
+But, to make library sandboxing a goto tool in more software engineering environments, the missing element has been a common framework that makes it easy to sandbox libraries (1) _securely_, to correctly enforce a secure interface between the untrusted library and the application, and (2) _effectively_, to minimize the engineering effort required to sandbox a library.

 Our own experience sandboxing libraries in Firefox reflects this.
 Our initial attempts to manually sandbox third party libraries were labor intensive, and very prone to security bugs.
-In contrast, once we developed a mature framework---RLBox---to support this activity, the incremental work to sandbox new libraries became minimal, and more opportunities to sandbox additional parts of the application became apparent.
+In contrast, once we developed the RLBox framework [NDG+20] the incremental work to sandbox new libraries became minimal, and more opportunities to sandbox additional parts of the application became apparent.

-Next section, how RLBox works and how it leverages the C++ type systems to make sandboxing practical.
+In the rest of this article we describe how RLBox works, how it leverages the C++ type systems to make sandboxing practical, and how this type-driven approach can be used in other domains (e.g., trusted execution environments).
 Then we outline what we need to do to bring sandboxing to other languages.
 Finally, we end with a vision of what software development could look like with broader first-class support for sandboxing.

-# Library Sandboxing in Firefox with RLBox
+# Library sandboxing in Firefox with RLBox

 Our perspective has been informed by our efforts over the past two years in